pykale/pykale/examples/fewshot_protonet/README.md

 ### Datasets

-This data loader can be used on several few-shot learning datasets, such as [mini-ImageNet](https://www.kaggle.com/datasets/arjunashok33/miniimagenet), [tiered-ImageNet](https://www.kaggle.com/datasets/arjun2000ashok/tieredimagenet) and [Omniglot](https://github.com/brendenlake/omniglot), etc. All datasets should be organized as follows.
+This data loader can be used on several few-shot learning datasets, such as [mini-ImageNet](https://www.kaggle.com/datasets/arjunashok33/miniimagenet), tiered-ImageNet ([official dataset-generating tool](https://github.com/yaoyao-liu/tiered-imagenet-tools), [ready-to-download data](https://www.kaggle.com/datasets/arjun2000ashok/tieredimagenet)), and [Omniglot](https://github.com/brendenlake/omniglot), etc. All datasets should be organized as follows.

 <pre>
 └── root